steadybit/extension-scaffold/README.md

  - add DOCKER_USERNAME and DOCKER_PASSWORD to secrets
  - add PERSONAL_ACCESS_TOKEN_USED_BY_CLA_FROM_ANSGAR as secret if you want to use the CLA support
  - codespaces
+ - Docker image published where/how/how to make the image publicly accessible
+ - Helm chart

 ## Getting started